joaocarvalhoopen/DSP_algorithms___Project_ideas/README.md

 2. Detect the frequency of a sound, How a guitar tuner works, with auto-correlation, comparing between zero crossing, auto correlation and FFT approaches.

-3. Detect weasels, and different kind and sequence of weasels.
+3. Detect whistles, and different kind and sequence of whistles.

 4. How to detect a sound, or the similarity of a sound to a pre-recorded sound with Dynamic Time Warp algorithm (DTW).